-79. Plaintiff's business was frequented by hundreds of individuals a day, including patrons, employees, vendors, and other individuals carrying SARS-CoV-2 and COVID-19.
+79. Plaintiff's businesses were frequented by numerous individuals a day, including patrons, employees, vendors, and other individuals carrying SARS-CoV-2 and COVID-19.
 In addition to breathing SARS-CoV-2 and COVID-19 into the air, these individuals touched countless surfaces in Plaintiff's insured premises, including walls, furniture, doors, tables, and other surfaces on the floors, restrooms, and other areas on the premises.

-80. The hundreds of individuals that frequent Plaintiff's business daily, ranging from patrons to vendors, are carrying or otherwise exposed to SARS-CoV-2 and COVID-19 and would have been in contact with each other, furniture, doors, and other surfaces on the floors, restrooms, and other areas on the premises.
+80. The individuals that frequent Plaintiff's business daily, ranging from patrons to vendors, are carrying or otherwise exposed to SARS-CoV-2 and COVID-19 and would have been in contact with each other, furniture, doors, and other surfaces on the floors, restrooms, and other areas on the premises.